codingwim/IdeenPlattform/README.md

   > users no, idea managers yes

-* search and filter from one icon click ?
+* search and filter from one icon click, as in the design ?

   > yes